 Part 1: Salt Bed

-We consider the Salt Bed as the universal cleansing method as it can be used to cleanse ALL therapeutic gemstones!
+We consider the Salt Bed the universal cleansing method, since it can be used to cleanse ALL therapeutic gemstones!

 What is a salt bed?

 A salt bed is simply a layer of dry salt that you rest your gemstones on.
 It’s that easy.
-Salt’s absorbent nature draws out the unwanted, released energies that have collected on the gems’ surface.
+Salt’s absorbent nature draws out the released, unwanted energies that have collected on the gems’ surface.
 The salt bed is appropriate for all gemstones, which makes it a great go-to if you are not sure which cleansing technique you should use.

 What is the best salt to use?
 Can I use Himalayan salt or sea salt?

 The best is plain table salt that does not contain iodine.
-Although you can use any salt, because we use salt for its absorbent nature, it’s best to use the emptiest salt available.
+Although you can use any salt, because we use it for its absorbent nature, it’s best to use the "emptiest" salt available.
 Salts with a high additional mineral content, like sea salt and Himalayan salt, have less capacity for drawing out energies.
-The exception is Mother of Pearl and Coral; because these gems have an affinity with the ocean, sea salt is especially good for cleansing and rejuvenating them.
+Exceptions are Mother of Pearl and Coral (for example, in Angelfire and Dawn Light); because these gems have an affinity with the ocean, sea salt is especially good for cleansing and rejuvenating them.

 I can’t find table salt without iodine.
 Can I use salt with iodine in it?

 Yes.
 Although it’s not preferred, salt with iodine is OK if that is all you can find.
-An alternative is kosher salt, which is easy to find and does not contain iodine.
+A good alternative is kosher salt, which is easy to find and does not contain iodine.

 Any dish or bowl that will hold a layer of salt one-half to two inches deep.
-I like using a wide ceramic bowl so that I have room to cleanse three necklaces at a time.
+I like using a wide ceramic bowl so I have room to cleanse several necklaces at a time.